-- Canada ranks as the world’s 7th most popular destination for international students.
+- Canada ranks as the world’s 4th most popular destination for international students (Source: Project Atlas)

-- International students made up 11% of the postsecondary student population in Canada in the 2012-2013 academic year.
+- International students made up 11% of the postsecondary student population in Canada in the 2015-2016 academic year (Source: Statistics Canada).

-- Over half (58%) of all international students in Canada are studying at universities and 7% are pursuing a college education.
+- Three-quarters all international students in Canada are studying at the postsecondary level.

 - According to CBIE’s International Student Survey (2015), Engineering, business and the natural and social sciences are the top fields of study of international students in Canada.